almin/almin/packages/@almin/usecase-container/README.md

 A mediator for UseCase and Command.

+- CommandBus

 ## What is Command and Command handler pattern?

 - [Implementing the microservice application layer using the Web API | Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api "Implementing the microservice application layer using the Web API | Microsoft Docs")
     - [日本語訳](https://docs.microsoft.com/ja-jp/dotnet/standard/microservices-architecture/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api "Web API を使用したマイクロサービス アプリケーション レイヤーの実装 | Microsoft Docs")

+### Command

+- A bus send Command to a single Command Handler
+- Command may be rejected by system
+- Command may be failed during executing in Handler
+- Command may be various effect in system state
+- Command does not be over the boundary
+- Command should have imperative named.

+## What is merits?

+- Flexible
+- Retry the UseCase
+- Logging
+- Adoptable
+- Additional Event

+## What is de-merits?

+- Add new Layer(CommandBus)

 ## Install